 Whether you focus on them or not, narratives naturally form around companies and products.
 And as a product gains users, it is the interactions with the product itself—rather than marketing efforts—that determine how users think about a company.
-Twitter can spend millions on a marketing refresh, but without a coinciding product overhaul it would likely have little effect on how people thought about the company.
+Twitter could spend millions on a marketing refresh, but without a coinciding product overhaul it likely wouldn't change how people think about the company.
 In the minds of users, product experience trumps marketing.

 It it the power of product to define a company that makes employees—the people actually building the product—the most important audience for a clearly defined set of core concepts.
 When there is a poor understanding of these inside an organization, like a game of telephone, even small deviations can manifest as decisions sub-optimally aligned with a companies vision.
 Over time, these small discrepancies build up and calcify, turning into a meaningful problem—narrative debt expressed as unwanted feature creep.